 Scheyett has more than 60 peer-reviewed publications, 11 book chapters, and 73 refereed presentations and posters.
 She also has authored or co-authored 25 government or foundation reports.
 Google scholar shows that she has had more than 1,400 citations with an h-index of 24.

 During the course of her career, Scheyett has demonstrated a commitment to community-based collaborative scholarship, excellence in social work education, and has served as a mentor to countless students and young faculty, sharing her experience, her values, and her commitment to social justice as the foundation of social work practice.

 Originally from Maryland, Scheyett received her Bachelor’s Degree in Biology from Dickinson College (1980), her Masters Degree in Science from the Yale University Department of Human Genetics (1982), her Masters of Social Work Degree from the University of North Carolina at Chapel Hill (1989), and her PhD in Social Work from Memorial University of Newfoundland (2007).
 Her work and personal life also have intersected in ways that have led to unique and pioneering efforts.
-She has raised two daughters, one of whom now has her MSW and the other one is a horticulturalist who is collaborating with her on the uncharted area of suicide and stress among farmers.
+She has raised two daughters, one of whom now has her MSW/MPH and the other one is a horticultural researcher who is collaborating with her on the uncharted area of suicide and stress among farmers.
 Building on the example of her parents, who were physical therapists and involved in sports medicine, Scheyett helped to found the Alliance of Social Work and Sports which looks at youth sports as a form of social work intervention.
 This group also looks at athletes who are often vulnerable and can be exploited.

 Significant Achievements and Awards